 Conference Tech & Society: “Technological Sovereignty: Can Europe Cope with the Challenge?”

-Aspen Institute España and Fundación Telefónica will host the first open conference of the 2021 edition of the Tech & Society Program next Wednesday, 9th of June from 19.00 to 20.30hs with a debate on “Technological Sovereignty: Can Europe Cope with the Challenge?” with Evgeny Mrozov, writer and researcher specialized in the political and social implications of technology.
-The session will be moderated by Fiona Maharg, journalist and corporate communication expert.
+Aspen Institute España and Fundación Telefónica hosted the first open conference of the 2021 edition of the Tech & Society Program next Wednesday, 9th of June from 19.00 to 20.30hs with a debate on “Technological Sovereignty: Can Europe Cope with the Challenge?” with Evgeny Mrozov, writer and researcher specialized in the political and social implications of technology.
+The session was moderated by Fiona Maharg, journalist and corporate communication expert.

 In the past few years, Europe’s lack of autonomous capacity in latest technologies – be that cloud computing, 5G, artificial intelligence, or semi-conductors – has become painfully obvious.
 While the United States and China are racing ahead in all of these fields, Europe still remains very much behind.
 This has led many European policymakers to invoke the importance of “technological sovereignty” as a policy priority for the contintent.
 Yet, how exactly to transform this vision into reality?
 Would it be compatible with other policy priorities of the European Commission, such as restrictions on state aid and tough policing of market competition?
 And could the efforts to regain “technological sovereignty” be reconciled with the need to democratize access to core technologies such as artificial intelligence, for example, so that they do not remain only in the hands of the powerful few?

-The open conference will take place in English with simultaneous translation into Spanish and will be interpreted in Spanish Sign Language.
-The auditorium Espacio Fundación Telefónica has limited places, however, it can be followed in streaming here and in social media with the hashtag #TechSociety.
+The open conference took place in English with simultaneous translation into Spanish and was interpreted in Spanish Sign Language.
+The auditorium Espacio Fundación Telefónica has limited places, however, it could be followed in streaming here and in social media with the hashtag #TechSociety.

 Evgeny Morozov is the author of The Net Delusion (2011) and To Save Everything, Click Here (2013).
 He is also the founder and the publisher of The Syllabus, a knowledge curation initiative.
 He holds a PhD in History of Science from Harvard University.
 He has been a visiting scholar at Stanford and Georgetown and has published in The New Yorker, The New York Times, Financial Times, and many other publications.
 His upcoming book is Freedom as a Service (2022).